-In October 2018, the Corporation amended the terms of its existing Credit Agreement (Credit Agreement) with a syndicate of financial institutions, led by Bank of America N.A., Wells Fargo, N.A., and JP Morgan Chase Bank, N.A..
-The amended agreement, which provides the Corporation with a borrowing capacity of \$500 million, extended the maturity date from November 2019 to October 2023 and expanded the accordion feature from \$100 million to \$200 million.
-The proceeds available under the Credit Agreement are to be used for working capital, internal growth initiatives, funding of future acquisitions, and general corporate purposes.
-As of December 31, 2021, the Corporation had \$21 million in letters of credit supported by the credit facility and \$94 million borrowings outstanding under the credit facility.
-The unused credit available under the credit facility as of December 31, 2021 was \$385 million, which the Corporation had the ability to borrow in full without violating its debt to capitalization covenant.
+In May 2022, the Corporation terminated its existing credit agreement, which was set to expire in October 2023, and entered into a new credit agreement ("Credit Agreement") with a syndicate of financial institutions.
+The Credit Agreement, which is set to expire in May 2027, increases the size of the Corporation's revolving credit facility to \$750 million, and expands the accordion feature to \$250 million.
+The Corporation plans to use the Credit Agreement for general corporate purposes, which may include the funding of possible future acquisitions or supporting internal growth initiatives.
+As of December 31, 2022, the Corporation had \$17 million in letters of credit supported by the Credit Agreement and no outstanding borrowings under the Credit Agreement.
+The unused credit available under the Credit Agreement as of December 31, 2022 was \$733 million, which the Corporation had the ability to borrow in full without violating its debt to capitalization covenant.

-The Credit Agreement contains covenants that the Corporation considers usual and customary for an agreement of this type for comparable commercial borrowers, including a maximum consolidated debt to capitalization ratio of 60%.
+The Credit Agreement contains covenants that the Corporation considers usual and customary for an agreement of this type for comparable commercial borrowers, including a maximum consolidated debt to capitalization ratio of 60% (65% for four consecutive quarters following an acquisition greater than \$100 million).
 The Credit Agreement has customary events of default, such as non-payment of principal when due; nonpayment of interest, fees, or other amounts; cross-payment default and cross-acceleration.

-Borrowings under the credit agreement accrue interest based on (i) Libor or (ii) a base rate of the highest of (a) the federal funds rate plus 0.5%, (b) BofA's announced prime rate, or (c) the Eurocurrency rate plus 1%, plus a margin.
+Borrowings under the credit agreement accrue interest based on (i) the Secured Overnight Financing Rate (SOFR) or (ii) a base rate of the highest of (a) the Prime Rate in effect on such day, (b) the NYFRB Rate in effect on such day plus 1⁄2 of 1% and (c) the Adjusted Daily Term SOFR Rate.
 The interest rate and level of facility fees are dependent on certain financial ratios, as defined in the Credit Agreement.
 The Credit Agreement also provides customary fees, including administrative agent and commitment fees.
 In connection with the Credit Agreement, the Corporation paid customary transaction fees that have been deferred and are being amortized over the term of the Credit Agreement.